Ear Infection Treatment in Rockwall, Forney & Wylie

 - Middle ear structure & developmental stage – When eustachian tubes and immune systems are immature, OM is more likely to develop

-- Group childcare – Childcare environments often expose children to more infections and colds that can lead to ear infections
+- Group childcare – Childcare environments often expose children to more infections and colds that can lead to middle ear infections

 - Bottle-feeding – Bottle-feeding a child while he/she is lying down has been linked to development of middle ear infections